plu5/emacs-doentry/README.md

 ### Features
 - Fontification for xml tags, timestamps in square brackets (like [01:00]), quotes, paragraphs that start with `% ` (even though this is not a real markdown tag), code blocks (text indented by 4 spaces)
 - Automatically escapes &<> on yank, and unescapes on kill
-- yank can be given prefix argument to indent by that number of spaces, useful for <kbd>C-u C-y</kbd> to paste a code that will be formatted as a codeblock
+- yank can be given prefix argument to indent by that number of spaces, useful for <kbd>C-u C-y</kbd> to paste a code that will be formatted as a codeblock.
+With prefix argument 16 (<kbd>C-u C-u C-y</kbd>) will delete empty lines, useful when pasting a quote instead of having to do `flush-lines` after.
 - navigation to start and end of buffer will go at first to the start/end of the entry, then on second activation will go to the actual start/end of the file
 - Ability to easily add an update to the end of the entry with <kbd>C-c C-c</kbd>
 - org-mode meta-return to be able to do easily add items to markdown lists with <kbd>M-RET</kbd>